-Changing from a glucose energy source to a ketone energy source in the brain will have some side effects.
-These may include hunger, irritability, dizziness and confusion.
+Changing from a glucose energy source to a ketone energy source in the brain will have side effects.
+These may include hunger, irritability, dizziness, and confusion.

 Prior to starting a ketone diet I would strongly advise seeking medical advice.
 This is because of the strain put upon the liver.
-Any defect or, at present, unknown health condition may then prove fatal
+Any defect or, at present, an unknown health condition, may prove fatal

 ARE FOODS HIGH IN CARBOHYDRATES BAD FOR US?

-There are 3 types of carbohydrates found in food and these are sugar, starch and fibre.
+There are 3 types of carbohydrates found in food and these are sugar, starch, and fiber.

-3. Fibre that cannot be digested helps to move other food and waste products through our gut more easily, which is why we all should have fibre in our diet.
-Eating plenty of fibre is associated with a lower risk of heart disease, stroke and bowel cancer.
+3. Fiber that cannot be digested helps to move other food and waste products through our gut more easily, which is why we all should have fiber in our diet.
+Eating plenty of fiber is associated with a lower risk of heart disease, stroke, and bowel cancer.